nolesapex/DidMySettingsChange/README.md

 1. **Download Release**
 2. **Unzip the Contents**
 3. **Install Dependencies** using `pip install -r requirements.txt` to ensure the GUI components are available.
+Make sure python is installed on windows.
+Open up CMD in the root directory where `requirments` file is located.
+Then type in the command :)
 4. **Run the .py Script**
 5. **Repeat Step 4 After Installing Windows Updates**